riceissa/brain-retraining/disagree.md

   he mostly focuses on pain (even though he says that what he says applies to other symptoms, I think this is less true for the theory than the practice).
-  In particular, I think there really is something going on in the body; it's not just all just in the mind (except for certain symptoms like pain).
+  In particular, I think there really is something going on in the body; it's not just all just in the mind (except for certain symptoms like pain), and the symptoms aren't "just" false alarms.
+But "the symptoms aren't dangerous, it's a false alarm" is easier to wrap your head around than "the symptoms _are_ real and dangerous, but they're only there because you reacted poorly to them the last time they showed up".

 - I disagree with Helmut on the necessity of suffering tons to get better.
 I agree with Miguel more that you can find your baseline level of symptoms (by